poetic/rune/README.md

     git fetch
     git checkout [appropriate branch name]

+## Commerce
+To use Rune Commerce, first build the platform like normal via one of the two commands discussed in [Usage](#usage)

+Once the platform is built, run:

+    drush make profiles/rune/makefiles/stubs/commerce/commerce-rune.make.yml

+This will rebuild the Rune platform with a fully operational commerce foundation baked in.

 ## Maintenance
 The makefiles that define the various requirements for this installation profile are structured for easy readability and maintenance.